Safety-aware Goal-oriented Semantic Sensing, Communication, and Control for Robotics: Introduction

 \section{Introduction}

-Wirelessly-connected robotic system has emerged as a new paradigm for enabling intelligent, responsive, and decentralized robotic systems.
-However, existing wireless networks cannot meet the stringent timeliness requirements of bidirectional communication between robots and base stations, especially in large-scale deployments.
-On the one hand, the uplink must support the real-time transmission of bandwidth-intensive multi-modal sensory data, where limited wireless capacity can degrade the freshness and completeness of the sensory information, leading to delayed or suboptimal decision-making.
-On the other hand, the downlink transmission of control and command (C\&C) demands timely transmission with high update frequency and reliability, where any packet loss or congestion might impair the robot’s safe control.
+Wirelessly-connected robotic system has emerged as a new paradigm for enabling intelligent, responsive, and decentralized systems.
+However, existing wireless networks cannot meet the stringent timeliness requirements of bidirectional communication between robots and the {edge server}, especially in large-scale deployments.
+On the one hand, the uplink must support the real-time transmission of bandwidth-intensive multi-modal sensory data, where limited wireless capacity can degrade the {information} freshness and completeness, leading to delayed or suboptimal decision-making.
+On the other hand, the downlink transmission of control and command (C\&C) {signals} demands timely transmission with high update frequency and reliability, where any packet loss or congestion might impair the robot’s {task performance}.

-To address this, goal-oriented semantic communication (GSC) has been introduced as a promising communication paradigm \cite{zhou2022task}, which extracts and transmits the significance or usefulness of the raw data with respect to the data exchange goal.
-For uplink sensory data, recent research has expanded GSC design for different data types in various tasks \cite{sige,10577270}.
-In \cite{sige}, the scene graphs were extracted from unmanned aerial vehicle (UAV)-captured images as semantic representations of the original image, to preserve key geometric relationships while enabling accurate downstream visual question answering task.
-In \cite{10577270}, a GSC framework was proposed for point cloud-based avatar reconstruction in the Metaverse, where avatar skeleton nodes are ranked based on its importance for selective transmission.
-For downlink C\&C data, prior work has utilized GSC to selectively transmit most useful downlink packets \cite{wenchao, shutong}, thereby reducing unnecessary communication without compromising downstream control objectives.
+To address this, goal-oriented semantic communication (GSC) has been introduced as a promising communication paradigm \cite{zhou2022task}, which extracts and transmits {the important information rather than raw data with respect to the task.} For {the} uplink, recent research has expanded GSC design for different sensory data types {and} various tasks \cite{sige,10577270}. {To preserve key geometric relationships and enable accurate downstream visual question answering,} scene graphs were extracted from Unmanned Aerial Vehicle (UAV)-captured images as semantic representations of the original image in \cite{sige}.
+To achieve point cloud-based avatar reconstruction in the Metaverse, avatar skeleton nodes were ranked based on their importance for selective transmission in \cite{10577270}.
+For {the} downlink, prior work has utilized GSC to selectively transmit and execute {the} most useful C\&C packets \cite{shutong, wenchao}.
+The study {in} \cite{shutong} developed a deep reinforcement learning (DRL) algorithm to perform temporal selection {of} C\&C packets, {discarding} packets that contribute little to the downstream control task.
 The authors in \cite{wenchao} introduced the value and age of information to quantify the semantic importance and freshness of C\&C packets and drop less informative packets.
-Another study \cite{shutong} developed a deep reinforcement learning (DRL) algorithm to perform temporal selection on C\&C packets, which selectively discards packets that contribute little to the downstream control task.